64kramsystem/vga-passthrough/2_VGA_PASSTHROUGH_PROBLEMS.md

 ... ooops!

-This setup had very good average framerate (truly ~95% across the board, as commonly), but severe issues with latency, causing wild stuttering.
+This setup had very good average framerate (truly ~95% across the board, as commonly described), but severe issues with latency, causing wild stuttering.

 "Near native performance"?
 Not so much.